 What Lies Beneath the Vinyl

 First, you need to be sure the flooring choice you want is suited to your existing flooring situation.
 Is your subfloor in great shape?
-Is it smooth and free of flaws, squeakless and level?
+Is it smooth, level and free of flaws and squeaks?
 Sometimes, underlayment can help compensate for a subfloor that isn't perfectly smooth.
 Then again, some vinyl planks are also designed with a built-in underlay or are made to be installed without any.

 What kind of subfloor is it?
 If it's concrete subfloor, underlayment is probably a good move depending on the product.
 It'll give you a moisture barrier as well as providing a little cushion to make walking more comfortable.
 It's also a good move for thermal reasons, as it will help to keep your space warmer in the winter.